opengento/magento2-frankengento/README.md

 ```

 ### Worker mode
-You can use `pub/index.php.sample` if you want to try Worker Mode
+In our demo we use `pub/worker.php` for the FrankePHP Worker Mode.
-You well also need to make changes in env/franken.env
+We made these changes in env/franken.env
 ```
 FRANKENPHP_WORKER_ENABLE=1
-FRANKENPHP_CONFIG="worker ./pub/index.php"
+FRANKENPHP_CONFIG="worker ./pub/worker.php"
 ```

 # Known bugs